 Admission to the graduate program in business administration is limited to holders of a baccalaureate degree from a regionally accredited institution.
 Admission will be granted only to students showing high promise of success in graduate study.
 The candidate's performance on the Graduate Management Admission Test (GMAT) or Graduate Record Examinations (GRE) and the candidate's undergraduate academic record will be used to determine admission status.
+For students who submit GRE scores, a predicted GMAT score is determined based upon the GRE Comparison Tool for Business Schools, developed by the Educational Testing Service that administers the Graduate Record Examination.

-The completed application packet, including all supporting documentation, must be received by the School of Business by the deadline for each term.
+The completed application packet, including all supporting documentation, must be received by the School of Business Administration by the deadline for each term.
 Contact the office of the School of Business Administration for further information.
 Applicants may apply for admittance during any semester.